fastforwardlabs/learning-to-learn/README.md

 │   │   ├── model.th
 │   │   ├── results.json
 │   │   └── run.txt
+.
+.
+.
 ├── notebooks
-│   ├── visualize_data.ipynb
 │   ├── visualize_runs_100samples.ipynb
 │   └── visualize_runs_20samples.ipynb
 ├── README.md
 ├── test.py
 └── train.py

 ```

 ## Run experiments

 ### Meta-training

 - Run the following command to train a meta-learning model on the meta-training dataset.
-Note that this step will take a few hours if run for the first time and that is because it downloads the entire [Quick Draw!](https://quickdraw.withgoogle.com/data) dataset and transforms it into train/validation/test meta-datasets to be consumed during training and evaluation.
+Note that this step will take a few hours if run for the first time.
+That is because it downloads the entire [Quick Draw!](https://quickdraw.withgoogle.com/data) dataset and transforms it into train/validation/test meta-datasets to be consumed during training and evaluation.

 ```
 python train.py <<dataset path>> \